improving-minnesota/angular-midwestjs-workshop/labs/lab-05-directives.md

 - UI Bootstrap's pagination directive expects a number of attributes to control how it works.
   - `total-items` : The total number of items available in the database.
     - This helps the directive figure out how many buttons to display for pages.
-  - `page` : The page number currently displayed
+  - `ng-model` : The page number currently displayed
   - `items-per-page` : How many items are displayed per page.
     - Also used to determine how many page buttons there will be.
   - `boundary-links` : Whether or not to show the rewind and fast forward buttons.
   - `rotate` : Whether or not to keep the current page's button in the middle.
-  - `on-select-page` : What happens when the user clicks one of the page buttons.
+  - `ng-change` : What happens when the user clicks one of the page buttons.
     - This automatically calls the function with the page number as the argument.

 - With this directive added, navigate to the employees page and check to see if it is displayed.